Benedictine Coronavirus Information

-- Benedictine continues its agressive infection control measures and screening procedures, ensuring that staff are following the latest state and federal guidance as well as wearing required personal protective equipment.
+- Benedictine continues its agressive infection control measures and screening procedures, ensuring that staff are following the latest state and federal guidance as well as wearing personal protective equipment when required.

 - Residents have been given face masks to wear and encouraged to social distance when outbreaks occur.

 - When identified, we work to contain the virus by creating special units with designated staff to care for them and protocols for enhanced environmental cleaning in use.

 Protect yourself and those you love with the COVID-19 vaccine!

 COVID-19 vaccines are the best protection against serious illness.
 We recommend that everyone stay up to date with the COVID-19 vaccine and boosters to protect themselves and those they love.
 The COVID-19 vaccine is free and readily available.
 Not sure where?
 Check out www.vaccines.gov, text your zip code to 438829, or call 1-800-232-0233 to find a location near you.

 We look forward to the day when COVID-19 is vanquished.
 Until then, we appreciate your cooperation as we comply with the requirements applicable to senior care facilities.

 Visitors are welcome any time during our visiting hours.
 Be aware that there is a risk for becoming infected by COVID-19 when there are active cases in our building.